Engrossing (law): The Act against Regrators, Forestallers and Engrossers

-The Act touching Badgers of Corn and Drovers of Cattle, to be licensed
+The Act Touching Badgers of Corn and Drovers of Cattle, to be licensed

-Like its precursors this Act was perceived to be inadequate, so in 1562 the Parliament of Elizabeth I passed a further Act, tightening the regulation of badgers and drovers (5 Eliz.
-1 c 12).
-The Act recited that "such a great Number of Persons seeking only to live easily, and to leave their honest Labour, have and do daily seek to be allowed and licensed ... being most unfit and unmet for those Purposes ... diminishing the Number of good and necessary Husbandmen".
+Like its precursors this act was perceived to be inadequate.
+So in 1562 the Parliament of Elizabeth I passed a further act, the Corn, etc. Act 1562 (5 Eliz.
+1. c.
+12), tightening the regulation of badgers and drovers.
+The act recited that "such a great Number of Persons seeking only to live easily, and to leave their honest Labour, have and do daily seek to be allowed and licensed... being most unfit and unmet for those Purposes... diminishing the Number of good and necessary Husbandmen".

-Under this Act a licence could only be granted under strict conditions.
+Under this act a licence could only be granted under strict conditions.
 Badgers had to be male, resident in the shire for 3 years, householders, (have been) married, and 30 years of age, or more.
 Household servants or retainers could not apply.
 In addition to buy corn or grain out of market or fair to sell again, the licence had to contain "express words" allowing this.
 Licences could only be granted at quarter sessions, and by three justices, of whom one had to be of the Quorum.
 Each one had to sign and seal the licence.
 The licence could be granted for no more than a year, and all licences expired on 1 May unless expressed to last longer.
 The justices were entitled, but not required, to require a "bond or surety" by recognizance from or for the badger.
-This could be up to £5, the maximum penalty for a first offence against the Act.
+This could be up to £5, the maximum penalty for a first offence against the act.
 The clerk of the peace, or deputy clerk, but no lesser officer, had to write out the licence, which cost 12 pence, and to enter the terms of licences in a register, which had to be produced at the quarter sessions.

-The Act was written in very detailed terms.
-The stringent technical requirements suggest that the legislature were concerned not only that markets were being threatened by competition from unregulated traders but also that Licences were too freely available, either legitimately because the justices did not know how many were being granted, but also that they were being obtained illegally, perhaps from corrupt court officials or counterfeiters.
+The act was written in very detailed terms.
+The stringent technical requirements suggest that the legislature were concerned not only that markets were being threatened by competition from unregulated traders but also that licences were too freely available, either legitimately because the justices did not know how many were being granted, but also that they were being obtained illegally, perhaps from corrupt court officials or counterfeiters.
 Counterfeit licences for vagabonds and others were a constant problem.
 In practice, licences were granted outside these conditions, including to women.

-Although badgers, in common with most travellers in medieval and Elizabethan times, were required to have a licence, and presumably carried it with them and produced it if challenged, there was no requirement in the legislation for them to wear a badge.
+Although badgers, in common with most travellers in medieval and Elizabethan times, were required to have a licence, and presumably carried it with them and produced it if challenged.
+There was no requirement in the legislation for them to wear a badge.
 There is anecdotal reference to it, and it is possible that in practice there was a custom or habit for them to do so, or be required to do so at some markets, (e.g., Smithfield Market).